 Our kids don’t need a lot of “stuff”.
 Nor do they need things with all sorts of flashy bells and whistles.
-Simple, meaningful, and old-school are often the best way to go and yield the best results.
+We’ve found that simple, meaningful, and old-school options are the best way to go and yield the best results.

+Not everything has to be new!
 Especially if your kids are still struggling to control their big feelings and have a track record of not appreciating or being able to care for what they receive, consider purchasing 2nd hand, refurbished, or inexpensive items.
 If they break them or ruin them, oh well.

 At our house, we do 1-2 gifts for birthdays and only do a very small party if they can handle it…which for many, many years they couldn’t.
 We’ve also found that casually taking a couple of their friends to the buffet, out for pizza, or to the fun center and requesting no gifts has worked a LOT better than parties of any kind.

 For Christmas, everyone gets 3 presents…something fun from “Santa” (even though the secret of the mythical fat guy was made known long ago, the magic of Christmas morning is still fun), something special from Mom & Dad, and something to wear.

 We also learned many, many years ago that we all enjoy the season a lot more if we spend the lion’s share of our budget things for our entire family to enjoy or do together rather than individual people.

 Therapeutic items often make the very best girls for our struggling kids!
 These are items that meet an emotional need, a developmental need, or a psychological need.
 Again, as I’ve said previously, when NEEDS are met, the gifts tend to be better received, better cared-for, and much more appreciated than all the more traditional stuff that doesn’t match who they are or where they are in their lives.